dpindur/get-good/readme.md

     	number of urls the poller can pull from the database in one go (default 5000) -queue-size int
-    	number of urls that can sit in the queue at one time (default 5000) -url string
+    	number of urls that can sit in the queue at one time (default 5000) -timeout int
+    	http timeout in seconds, specify zero for no timeout (default 10) -url string
     	url to perform directory bust against
   -wordlist string